On the finiteness of $\mathfrak{P}$-adic continued fractions for number fields: Abstract

 \section{Abstract}

 For a prime ideal $\mathfrak{P}$ of the ring of integers of a number field $K$, we give a general definition of $\mathfrak{P}$-adic continued fraction, which also includes classical definitions of continued fractions in the field of $p$--adic numbers.
-We give some necessary and sufficient conditions on $K$ ensuring that every $\alpha\in K$ admits a finite $\mathfrak{P}$-adic continued fraction expansion for all but finitely many $\mathfrak{P}$, addressing a similar problem posed by Rosen in the archimedean setting.
+We give some necessary and sufficient conditions on $K$ ensuring that for all but finitely many $\mathfrak{P}$, every $\alpha\in K$ admits a finite $\mathfrak{P}$-adic continued fraction expansion, addressing a similar problem posed by Rosen in the archimedean setting.